- Understanding Chronic Kidney Disease

 Conditions to monitor

-Diabetes - Diabetes is the #1 cause of chronic kidney disease, responsible for 44% of CKD cases.
-It’s also the leading cause of kidney failure in the US.
+Diabetes - Diabetes is the leading cause of chronic kidney disease (CKD).
+1 in 3 adults with diabetes may have chronic kidney disease*.
+Diabetes—especially type 2 diabetes—is also the number one cause of kidney failure in the US.
 If you’re living with diabetes and kidney disease, it’s important to stay in control of both conditions by eating well, managing medications and following your prescribed care plan.

-High blood pressure (hypertension) - High blood presure is the #2 cause of chronic kidney disease, responsible for 29% of CKD cases.
+High blood pressure (hypertension) - High blood presure is the second leading cause of chronic kidney disease (CKD).
+1 in 5 adults with high blood pressure may have chronic kidney disease*.
 If you have high blood pressure, it’s important to maintain a healthy lifestyle and take medications, as prescribed by your doctor.
 High blood pressure weakens blood vessels, which can contribute to loss of kidney function.

 Anemia - Having CKD affects your body’s ability to make red blood cells, which carry oxygen to your organs.
 Having too few red blood cells is called anemia and can make you feel tired or weak.
 Taking iron supplements and a medicine called ESA (erythropoiesis-stimulating agents) will help your body make more red blood cells, which helps increase the flow of oxygen.